Angiogram Procedure

 An angiogram is a medical imaging test used to visualize the inside of blood vessels and diagnose blockages, aneurysms, or other vascular conditions.
-It involves injecting a special dye into the bloodstream, which is then visible on X-ray images, allowing doctors to see the blood vessels in detail.
+The procedure involves injecting a contrast agent into the bloodstream, which highlights the blood vessels on X-ray images.

 Types of Angiograms

-• Coronary angiogram: used to visualize the coronary arteries and diagnose blockages or other conditions affecting the heart.
+• Coronary angiogram: used to visualize the coronary arteries and diagnose coronary artery disease

-• Cerebral angiogram: used to visualize the blood vessels in the brain and diagnose conditions such as aneurysms, arteriovenous malformations (AVMs), or stroke.
+• Cerebral angiogram: used to visualize the blood vessels in the brain and diagnose conditions such as stroke or aneurysms

-• Peripheral angiogram: used to visualize the blood vessels in the arms, legs, and other parts of the body.
+• Peripheral angiogram: used to visualize the blood vessels in the arms and legs and diagnose conditions such as peripheral artery disease

-4. X-ray images are taken as the dye flows through the blood vessels, allowing doctors to visualize any blockages or other conditions.
+5. X-ray images are taken as the contrast agent flows through the blood vessels, providing detailed images of the vascular system

-5. The catheter is removed and the incision is closed with a small bandage or stitch.
+6. The catheter is removed, and the incision site is closed with a bandage or stitch

 Risks and Complications

-As with any medical procedure, there are potential risks and complications associated with an angiogram, including:
+As with any medical procedure, there are risks and complications associated with an angiogram, including:

 • Allergic reaction to the contrast agent